Soontao/cds-rate-limit/README.md

 }
 ```

-## Options Hierarchy
+## RateLimiter Hierarchy

-> the `RateLimiter` configuration will use configuration in this order
+> the `RateLimiter` configuration will apply restriction by order, if you do not annotate `@cds.rate.limit` on entity/action/function level, it will share the quota of the global `RateLimiter`

 1. Event/Action/Function
 2. Entity